Rallying to the top: Mattia Vita

 From track to stage

-What makes Mattia somewhat unusual as a rally driver is the fact that he actually comes from a racing background.
+What makes Mattia somewhat unusual as a rally driver is a fact that he actually comes from a racing background.
 A former member of the Ferrari Driver Academy, the Italian had a successful career in single-seaters and started off his racing in karts.
 He still competes for the factory PCR karting team now: one of the oldest kart constructors in Italy, whose graduates include drivers of the caliber of Antonio Giovinazzi – now driving for Alfa Romeo in Formula 1.
 Mattia has packed a lot into his 22 years, having raced in Formula 3 and Formula Renault previously, before committing to his main passion of rallying.

 His father was a well-known rally driver and it’s always been his ambition to follow in the family tradition.
 But raising money for rallying is if anything even harder than finding backing for circuit racing.